MSU Internal Funding Opportunities

 For details about the SPG programs, please visit the Grant Proposal System (GPS) site.

 The Aitch Foundation provides graduate student support for work in cancer research.
 Funds may be used to provide a graduate assistantship, but additional support for fringe benefits (tuition, fees, insurance) will not be provided, and it is expected that supplemental support will come from the research mentor.
 The program is administered through the Office of Research and Innovation (OR&I).
 Details about the program and how to apply may be found on the OR&I website.
-Application materials were due April 29, 2022.
+Applications for the 2024 Fellowship are now closed.
+Applications for 2025 will be due in June.

 The Office of Institutional Diversity and Inclusion (IDI) provides funding through the CIEG program to colleges, as well as other academic and administrative units, individuals and groups to engage in efforts that will enhance the overall learning, living and working environment for students, faculty and staff at MSU and will demonstrably benefit students and create a more inclusive campus community for all.
 Learn more about the program and how to apply at the IDI website.

 The HFH + MSU Cancer Committee is interested in receiving unique and collaborative grant proposals that combine the clinical expertise and the scientific strengths of both HFH and MSU.
 Pilot Grants fund up to $25,000 or Integration Grants fund between $50,000 and $100,000 for 12 months.
 These awards are intended to encourage exploratory/developmental research for the early stages of project development in areas of basic, clinical, behavioral and/or population research.
-Letters of intent for both pilot awards and integration grants were due Jan.
-7, 2022.
+Check back here for information on funding for 2024.

 MSU's Institute for Public Policy and Social Research (IPPSR) accepts research proposals from MSU faculty for up to $30,000 grants on an annual basis.
 The program typically distributes $150,000 per year.
 The purpose of the Michigan Applied Public Policy Research (MAPPR) grant program is to link the work of faculty to current policy discussions.
 The outcome of the grant program creates an information exchange between research and practice.